-- b.
+- POLICY 2.123-C2: Development Criteria within a wetland, as determined by appropriate regulatory agencies having the authority to designate areas as wetlands and exercise jurisdiction over the wetlands so designated shall conform to the following criteria: - a.
+Every reasonable effort shall be required to avoid or minimize adverse impacts on wetlands through the clustering of development and other site planning techniques.
+Mitigation will only be permitted in accordance with applicable state standards. - b.
 Wetland impacts where unavoidable and where properly mitigated, as determined by agencies having jurisdiction, shall be permitted for: - 1.
-Resource-Based Recreational Uses as defined by this Plan that are compatible with wetland functions: - 2. access to the site; - 3. necessary internal traffic circulation, where other alternatives do not exist, or for purposes of public safety; - 4. utility transmission and collection lines; - 5. pre-treated storm-water management; - 6. mining that meets state and federal regulations; or - 7. expansion of an existing use or a new use where upon consultation with the appropriate regulatory agency (prior to permitting) it is determined that the proposed mitigation implements all or part of an agency or jurisdiction's plan and provides greater long term ecological value than the impact. - c.
+Resource-Based Recreational Uses as defined by this Plan that are compatible with wetland functions; - 2. access to the site; - 3. necessary internal traffic circulation, where other alternatives do not exist, or for purposes of public safety; - 4. utility transmission and collection lines; - 5. pre-treated storm-water management; - 6. mining that meets state and federal regulations; or - 7. expansion of an existing use or a new use where upon consultation with the appropriate regulatory agency (prior to permitting) it is determined that the proposed mitigation implements all or part of an agency or jurisdiction's plan and provides greater long term ecological value than the impact.

+- c.
 Commercial and industrial development shall locate on the non-wetland portion of a development site. - d.
 If a site is such that all beneficial use of the property is precluded due to wetland restrictions, then the parcel shall be allowed to develop as follows: - 1. a maximum of one dwelling unit per Lot of Record; or - 2. at a gross density of one dwelling unit per ten acres (1 DU/10 AC).
 No parcel shall be created after December 1, 1992, which consists entirely of wetlands, unless accompanied by a deed restriction which prohibits future development on the parcel. - e.
 Development shall be required to locate on the non-wetland portions of a development site.
 The Land Development Code shall permit residential densities to be transferred from wetland areas to contiguous non-wetland areas within the same development subject to the provisions of Policy 2.123-C3. - f.
 In accordance with Section 163.3184(6)(c), F.S., the County shall defer the delineation of jurisdictional wetland limits and wetland mitigation amounts to the applicable federal, state or regional permitting agency. - g.
 All permits from an agency with jurisdiction shall be approved prior to, or concurrently with, the County issuing a final development order. - h.
 Polk County will coordinate with regulatory agencies to identify and implement procedures to support compliance with permit terms and conditions as part of the County's building inspection and code enforcement activities. - OBJECTIVE 2.124-B (Airport Impact Districts): The Polk County Plan shall provide for aviation-compatible land uses around airports licensed for public use, by limiting or restricting incompatible land uses and activities, as defined by the Polk County Airport Zoning Regulations of the Joint Airport Zoning Board (JAZB), consistent with the objectives and policies of the Transportation Element, Section 3.200.

-Development Review Committee Recommendation: Based on the information provided by the applicant, recent site visits, and the analysis conducted within this staff report, the Development Review Committee (DRC) finds that the request for Residential-Medium IS compatible with the surrounding land uses and general character of the area and IS consistent with the Polk County Comprehensive Plan and Land Development Code.
-The DRC also finds that the request for the Urban Growth Area and Residential-Low IS compatible with the surrounding land uses and general character of the area and IS consistent with the Polk County Comprehensive Plan and Land Development Code.
-Therefore, the DRC recommends APPROVAL of the Urban Growth Area designation and the Residential-Medium and Residential-Low land use districts for LDCPAL-2024-17.
+Development Review Committee Recommendation: Based on the information provided by the applicant, recent site visits, and the analysis conducted within this staff report, the Development Review Committee (DRC) finds that the request for Residential-Low-4 (RL-4) IS compatible with the surrounding land uses and general character of the area and IS consistent with the Polk County Comprehensive Plan and Land Development Code.
+Therefore, the DRC recommends APPROVAL of the RL-4 sub district for LDCD-2025-1.